When Was Beef Jerky Invented: A Historical View

 This was indeed an era when was jerky invented and quickly popularized.

 Much of this early jerky was made from goat meat, deer, and buffalo, but as cattle were introduced to the New World, beef jerky became more commonplace, showing how varied the history of jerky is.
 The nutritional value of jerky, and its ability to be stored for long periods of time without needing refrigeration, led to its widespread acceptance and integration into many global cuisines.
+The preservation process also ensured food safety for explorers and soldiers during their journeys, making jerky a reliable and safe source of nutrition.

 As for the question of who invented beef jerky, it’s clear that the process of making jerky was a collaborative effort across different cultures and continents.
 It’s a testament to the ingenuity of our ancestors and their understanding of food preservation methods that the tradition of making jerky continues to thrive today.